noire-dev/MiTech/README.md

 **MiTech features**:

 * Brush limit up to 524288
-* Entity limit up to 16384
+* Entity limit up to 8192
+* Model limit up to 8192
+* Sound limit up to 8192
+* Brush model limit up to 8192
 * Cvar limit up to 16384
 * Players and bots limit up to 256
-* Weapons limit up to 8192
+* New weapon system with limit up to 8192
 * Up to 80000000 polygons per scene
 * Up to 1000000 polygons per model
 * New addon system
+* Simple physics (QVM-side)
+* Map in UI background
 * Seamless change of QVM
 * Improved lighting (high resolution lightmaps and post-processing)
 * Render distance for entity (server-side)